MinervaLong/artistic-views/README.md

 ## Status

 Building the layout of the different views of the website.
 The updated code is in develop branch.
-The next objectives will be learn and apply user authentication.
+The next objective will be learn and apply user authentication.

 ## Tech/Framework used
 Built with: